Quantitative marked length spectrum rigidity: Estimates for the BCG map

 \subsection{Estimates for $\Vert dF_p \Vert$}

 Recall $H_{F(p)}$ and $K_{F(p)}$ are symmetric bilinear forms on $T_{F(p)} \tilde N$ (see (\ref{K}) and (\ref{H})).
 We will use the lower bound we just established for ${\rm Jac}F(p)$ in Proposition \ref{jacalmost} to show $H$ and $K$ are close to scalar matrices.
 This will then allow us to mimic the proof of \cite[Proposition 5.2 ii)]{BCGnegcurv} to find bounds for the derivative of the BCG map that are close to 1.
+Note that $n \geq 3$ is assumed throughout this section.